Blog Is There Still Gold in Fort Knox?

 How Secure is Fort Knox?

 Fort Knox is famous for its tight security.
-Few people – even U.S. presidents – have actually seen the gold reserves.
-The actual structure and content of the facility is only known by a few people, and no one person knows all of the procedures to open the vault.
+The gold reserves are stored within massive granite walls, a bomb-proof roof and a 22-ton vault door.
+Few people, even U.S. presidents, have seen the gold stores firsthand.
+The actual structure and content of the facility is only known by a few people, and no single individual knows all of the procedures to open the vault.

 President Franklin D. Roosevelt was the only person outside of normal security personnel permitted to see the gold reserves up until 1974, when a group of journalists viewed the vaults.
-The journalists were granted access to quell persistent rumors that all of the gold in Fort Knox had been removed.
-(It hadn’t.)
+Journalists were granted access to quell persistent rumors that all of the gold in Fort Knox had been removed.
+(Sound familiar?)
+They found that the gold was still there.

-It wasn’t until 2017 that the Fort Knox gold vaults were opened again for a few select visitors.
+Then in 2017, the vaults were opened again for a few select visitors.
 Treasury Secretary Steve Mnuchin, Kentucky Governor Matt Bevin, and a few Congressional representatives viewed the vaults that year.

-As we mentioned, Fort Knox stores about half of the U.S. Treasury’s stored gold.
-Over the decades, the only gold removed from the vaults has been small sample quantities used to test purity during periodically scheduled audits.
+With impenetrable security and many jobs on the line, it’d be pretty shocking if any gold were actually stolen from Fort Knox.
+As forementioned, the facility stores about half of the U.S. Treasury’s stored gold – about 147.3 million ounces.
+Over the decades, the only gold removed has been small samples used to test during periodically scheduled audits.

 U.S. Gold Holdings